 EIA Ref.
 EM&A Log Ref.
-Recommended Mitigation Measures Objectives of the Recommended Measures & Main Concerns to address Implementation Agent Location / Timing Implementation Stage Requirements and/ or standards to be achieved bunding of sufficient capacity to accommodate 110% of the volume of the largest container or 20% of the total volume of waste stored in that area, whichever is the greatest, have adequate ventilation, covered to prevent rainfall entering, and arranged so that incompatible materials are adequately separated; • Disposal of chemical waste should be via a licensed waste collector, be to a facility licensed to receive chemical waste, such as the Chemical Waste Treatment Centre which also offers a chemical waste collection service and can supply the necessary storage containers, or be to a reuser of the waste, under approval from EPD. \$7.5.1 WM7 General Refuse Minimize Contractor All Construction stage • Waste Disposal General refuse generated on-site should be stored in enclosed production of the construction Ordinance bins or compaction units separately from construction and general refuse and sites chemical wastes; avoid odour, pest • A reputable waste collector should be employed by the and litter impacts Contractor to remove general refuse from the site, separately from construction and chemical wastes, on a daily basis to
+Recommended Mitigation Measures Objectives of the Recommended Measures & Main Concerns to address Implementation Agent Location / Timing Implementation Stage Requirements and/ or standards to be achieved Implementation Status arranged so that incompatible materials are adequately separated; • Disposal of chemical waste should be via a licensed waste collector, be to a facility licensed to receive chemical waste, such as the Chemical Waste Treatment Centre which also offers a chemical waste collection service and can supply the necessary storage containers, or be to a reuser of the waste, under approval from EPD.
+S7.5.1 WM7 General Refuse General refuse generated on-site should be stored in enclosed bins or compaction units separately from construction and chemical wastes; A reputable waste collector should be employed by the Contractor to remove general refuse from the site, Minimize production of the general refuse and avoid odour, pest and litter impacts Contractor All construction sites Construction stage Waste Disposal Ordinance • Implemented